demisto/content/Packs/CommonScripts/Scripts/SearchIncidentsV2/README.md

 Searches Demisto incidents.
-A summarized version of this scrips is avilable with the summarizedversion argument.
+A summarized version of this scrips is available with the summarizedversion argument.

 ## Permissions
 ---

 This automation runs using the default Limited User role, unless you explicitly change the permissions.
-For more information, see the section about permissions here: [https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.10/Cortex-XSOAR-Administrator-Guide/Automations](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.10/Cortex-XSOAR-Administrator-Guide/Automations)
+For more information, see the section about permissions here: <~XSOAR>[https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.10/Cortex-XSOAR-Administrator-Guide/Automations](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.10/Cortex-XSOAR-Administrator-Guide/Automations)</~XSOAR><~XSIAM>[https://docs-cortex.paloaltonetworks.com/r/Cortex-XSIAM/Cortex-XSIAM-Administrator-Guide/Automation-and-Feed-Integrations](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSIAM/Cortex-XSIAM-Administrator-Guide/Automation-and-Feed-Integrations)</~XSIAM>

 ## Script Data
 ---